colurw/chess_NN/readme.md

 solving these, considering it has to predict a sequence of three moves correctly - an amount of moves that prevents any reasonably-implementable error/illegal move checking routines.
-This performance is likely achieved by the smaller (and less varied) dataset being able to be more comprehensively modelled, by a neural network limited to local hardware resources.
+This performance is likely achieved by the smaller (and less varied) dataset being able to be more comprehensively modelled by a neural network limited to local hardware resources.

 *All 64 squares correctly predicted on 58% of test_set boards.